Dear Meghan Markle,

 By becoming a spare Royal, you’ve automatically qualified for certain perks of the job which includes fabulous wealth, privileged lifestyle, free downloads from iTunes, and unlimited rides of Harry’s chopper.

 British social attitudes have transformed in recent years, but the Monarchy has been bound by traditional Christian values.
-Your engagement is a stark demonstration of how much the Monarchy has modernised in the last 80 years when the idea of marrying a ginger was inconceivable.
+Your engagement and wedding is a stark demonstration of how much the Monarchy has modernised in the last 80 years when the idea of marrying a ginger was inconceivable.

 Many people may claim to be Hollywood Royalty, but the USA is about to gain its first official Duchess.
 With your help, the Royal Family aim to implement the long haul transition of making America Great (Britain) Again.